Pisapou/osu-stats-monthly-ranked/README.md

 There are only a few things you need to understand in order to use the code correctly.

-- `ligne 62` : Probably the most important one, is the one that defines since when maps ranked should be counted *(and yes, this program should not only work for months, but also for a decade, however you will be responsible for the performance problems)*.
+- `line 61` : Probably the most important one, is the one that defines since when maps ranked should be counted *(and yes, this program should not only work for months, but also for a decade, however you will be responsible for the performance problems)*.
 For monthly use, simply put the date of the first of the month you are in the format `YYYY-MM-DD` *(UTC 0)*.
 **example:** we are the 29/11/2022, so I put in this variable '2022-11-01'.

 - `ls` and `ld` are the 2 main lists *(ls is a list including all sets rank this month in a dictionary, and ld is a list including all difficulties rank this month in a dictionary)*